Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Properties of VGC

 Note that $\iota_{X}$ is the colimit of the family of functors ${(\bV^{G}_{\bC}(Y_{\ell})\to \bV^{G}_{\bC}(X))_{\ell\in L}}$.
 Since the members of this family are fully faithful by \cref{prop:inclusion-fff}, and a filtered colimit of fully faithful functors is again fully faithful, we conclude that $\iota_{X}$ is fully faithful.
 Similarly, $\iota_{Z}$ is fully faithful.

 The rest of the argument is devoted to the comparison of the stable cofibres.
-We define the labelling $W_{\iota_{X}}$ of $\bV^{G}_{\bC}(X)$ to be generated by all morphisms with fibres in the essential image of $\iota_{X}$.
-Then the stable cofibre of $\iota_{X}$ is defined (\cref{rgioergieorfrgergergergergerge}) by stabilisation (\cref{foiwregergegregreg}) and localisation (\cref{3rgiu24tr24}) as follows:
+We define the {subcategory} $W_{\iota_{X}}$ of $\bV^{G}_{\bC}(X)$ to be {the smallest subcategory containing all morphisms with fibres in the essential image of $\iota_{X}$, which is closed under pullbacks and satisfies the two-out-of-three property}. {Then \cref{rgioowfwefwefw} shows that} the stable cofibre of $\iota_{X}$ {can be explicitly described as